satwik-stp/Image2Image-translation-for-Sobel-Filter/README.md

 ## Autoencoder

-Testing result for the Autoencoder is given below, it has produced decent ssim, psnr values\
+Testing result for the Autoencoder is given below, it has produced decent ssim, psnr values.
+The graphs also have converged well.
 ```
 Test Loss: 0.05406247079372406
 Test PSNR: 21.546340942382812